NobilityDeviant/ComposeToJAR/README.md

 # ComposeToJAR

+Successfully used for [ZenDownloader](https://github.com/NobilityDeviant/ZenDownloader).
+An anime & cartoon downloader made in kotlin & compose.

 Easy to use Gradle Kotlin DSL code to transform your Desktop Compose app into a universal JAR.

 I was struggling with creating native distributables for Jetpack Compose on every single OS.